j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

 The individual is dead.
 The abstraction
 is perpetual transit.
-We want touch.
+We want touch

-The transitory algorithms finger our faces
+as transitory algorithms finger our faces
 day and night, wield our nakedness

-into the perfect obscurity of number.
+into a perfect obscurity of number.
 We will all be translated.
 So

 I want to leave a hole
 like a nest framing the air:

-daubed and bent,
+daubed and bent by your hands,
 a halo you can stand within
-meticulously twirled
+of scraps meticulously twirled

 a haven for you.
 I want
-to be the home I've sought.
+to be the home I've sought,

+will maybe always seek,
-this want which keeps me inattentive even now
+which keeps me restless even now,

 Let us attend.
 Remember me.